reuter-group/webnma3/README.md

 ### For Windows users:

-WEBnma does not have a `conda` build for Windows unfortunately, because some of the key dependencies (DSSP and MUSTANG) do not have one.
+WEBnma does not have a `conda` build for Windows unfortunately, because some a key dependency (MUSTANG) do not have one.
 One way to get around this might be to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 You are welcome to contribute your solution here if any.